how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 9. Warm shower.

-12. Sleep with eye mask and sleep sounds.
+13. Sleep with an eye mask and sleep sounds.

-Note: Alexy Guzey lays assault to Walker’s claims in two outstanding, insightful and well-documented essays (Re: here and here), breaking down the misinformation found in Why We Sleep (more specifically, Chapter 1).
-My article was 100% inspired by Guzey’s brilliance and questioning, mainly his notation of this meta-analysis that recommended 7 hours of sleep: Shen X, Wu Y, Zhang D. Nighttime sleep duration, 24-hour sleep duration and risk of all-cause mortality among adults: a meta-analysis of prospective cohort studies.
+Note: Alexy Guzey lays assault on Walker’s claims in two outstanding, insightful, and well-documented essays breaking down the misinformation found in Why We Sleep (more specifically, Chapter 1).4 My article was 100% inspired by Guzey’s brilliance and questioning, mainly his notation of this meta-analysis that recommended 7 hours of sleep: Shen X, Wu Y, Zhang D. Nighttime sleep duration, 24-hour sleep duration and risk of all-cause mortality among adults: a meta-analysis of prospective cohort studies.
 Scientific Reports.
-2016 Feb 22;6:21480.
-Also, this is not medical advice or advice to not sleep, or to sleep less than the recommended amount.
+2016 Feb 22;6:21480.5 Also, this is not medical advice or advice to not sleep or to sleep less than the recommended amount.
 It is simply advice to question the advice.

 Similar Posts